 Drink plenty of fluids (preferably water) throughout treatment

 Chemotherapy and other medications given during treatment can be hard on the kidneys and liver.
-It is important to drink plenty of fluids with a preference to water during treatment.
+It is important to drink plenty of fluids with a preference for water during treatment.

 Especially be as active as possible.